oliverbj/cord/README.md

  - **BranchCode** – Retrieve only documents related to the specified branch code.
  - **DepartmentCode** – Retrieve only documents relevant to specified department code.

+### Upload Documents
-Similar, it is also possible to upload documents to a file in CargoWise One using `addDocument`:
+Similar to fetching documents, it is also possible to upload documents to a file in CargoWise One using `addDocument`:

 ```php
 Cord::shipment('SJFK21060014')